 Shakespeare’s Ghost directed by Martha Parsey

-Recut of Model and Artist; Henrietta Moraes and Francis Bacon
+MODEL AND ARTIST; Henrietta Moraes and Francis Bacon

 Meeting Francis Bacon in London’s Soho of the 1960s, Henrietta Moraes (1931-1999) became a close friend of Bacon’s and his most frequently painted female subject.
-In interview at Bacon’s exhibition of small portraits at the Marlborough Gallery, London, Henrietta describes her relationship to Francis Bacon, intercut with Francis Bacon in interview with David ; a final dialogue between model and artist.
+In interview at Bacon’s exhibition of small portraits at the Marlborough Gallery, London, Henrietta describes her relationship to Francis Bacon, intercut with Francis Bacon in interview with David Sylvester; a final dialogue between model and artist.

 ‘Model and Artist: Hernrietta Moraes and Francis Bacon’.